hazeledmands/mx/CONTRIBUTING.md

 I, [Max Edmands](http://www.maxedmands.com), care strongly about building and maintaining diverse, inclusive, respectful communities around the code I write, including this project.

 Therefore, whoever you are, and whatever your background, I welcome your involvement, thoughts, and feedback.
-If you would prefer to contact me privately instead of using a GitHub issue, [you cna use this contact form](https://squaresend.com/mailto:pxo6mtg).
+If you would prefer to contact me privately instead of using a GitHub issue, [you can use this contact form](https://squaresend.com/mailto:pxo6mtg).

 ## Experiencing problems?